cockroachdb/docs/src/current/v21.1/import.md

 ### Run an import within a transaction

-{% include_cached new-in.html version="v21.1" %} The `DETACHED` option allows an import to be run asynchronously, returning the job ID immediately once initiated.
+{% include new-in.md version="v21.1" %} The `DETACHED` option allows an import to be run asynchronously, returning the job ID immediately once initiated.
 You can run imports within transactions by specifying the `DETACHED` option.

 The following transactions use CSV data as an example.
 To use the `DETACHED` option with `IMPORT` in a transaction: